express-rate-limit/express-rate-limit.github.io/readme.md

-# Express Rate Limit Errors
+# Express Rate Limit Website

-This repository contains HTML pages that redirect you to the respective error on the wiki page.
+This repository contains HTML pages that redirect you to the main repo's readme, or to the respective error on the wiki page.